NoDivorces

 Real weddings are for people with real love and real grit.
 They’re for people with the morals, ethics, integrity, sincerity to make and keep promises.

-But many people simply don’t have the integrity or the courage to do that.
+But many people simply don’t have the courage or maturity for sincere love.

 So what are their pseudo or fake weddings like?

-- But nobody promises perseverence, endurance, love, or grit.
+• But nobody promises perseverance, endurance, love, or grit.

 But We Have Excuses for Infidelity